Queens Park Rangers

 Accessible services & information

-There are 15 audio commentary spaces available in Ellerslie Road stand available on a match by match basis and on first come first served basis.
-Match commentary is audio described and headsets can be picked up from a steward in this stand.If you are blind or partially sighted, sign up for this great new 'soccer sight'service at the Club.
-Please contact Fiona Hodgson on 0208 740 2520 or email@example.com.
-There is a hearing loop in the ticket office.
+There are 15 audio commentary spaces available throughout the stadium except in the Platinum areas which are available on a match by match basis and on first come first served basis.
+Match commentary is audio described and headsets can be picked up from a steward in Alton House.
+There is a 'Soccer Sight' service for blind and partially sighted fans.
+Please contact Fiona Hodgson on 0208 740 2520 or firstname.lastname@example.org.
+There is a hearing loop in the Ticket Office.

 Updated December 2013.